stephenfuqua/stephenfuqua.github.io/_posts/2012/2012-10-10-building_a_test_script_environment_with_c_and_ironruby_pt_1.md

 These goals rule out the normal .Net languages.
 A dynamic scripting language is more appropriate.
 From the many out there, Ruby seems to be the most obvious choice.
-With the help of <a href="www.ironruby.net/">IronRuby</a>, the data-access components can be written (and fully unit-tested) in C#, while scripts are written in Ruby. <a href="http://rspec.info/">RSpec</a> might eventually be used for BDD.
+With the help of <a href="www.ironruby.net/">IronRuby</a>, the data-access components can be written (and fully testinged) in C#, while scripts are written in Ruby. <a href="http://rspec.info/">RSpec</a> might eventually be used for BDD.
 Follow-up posts will dig into some of the implementation details, as well as the lessons learned along the way.